-Author has written 61 stories for Devil May Cry, Avengers, Pokémon, Mortal Kombat, Bleach, Star Wars, Buffy: The Vampire Slayer, Twilight, Justice League, Underworld, Dragon Ball Z, Harry Potter, X-overs, Halloween, Resident Evil, Hellsing, Soul Calibur, Final Fantasy VII, God of War, Bayonetta, Prototype, Asura's Wrath, Resident Evil series, Street Fighter, Assassin's Creed, Tekken, and High School DxD/ハイスクールD×D.
+Author has written 45 stories for Devil May Cry, Avengers, Mortal Kombat, Bleach, Star Wars, Buffy: The Vampire Slayer, Twilight, Justice League, Underworld, Dragon Ball Z, Harry Potter, X-overs, Resident Evil, Hellsing, Soul Calibur, God of War, Bayonetta, Prototype, Asura's Wrath, Resident Evil series, Assassin's Creed, Final Fantasy VII, Tekken, and High School DxD/ハイスクールD×D.

 I especially like crossovers.
 Stories and VS battles, I like both.
 VS battles for a quick blast of win or lose, or in fact a bit of both, and stories for a longer journey in which events unfold.
 I'm varied.

 An important thing to know when reading any VS battle is that I don't just take character abilities at face value.
 I examine each character, complete with calculations on some occasions.

 When you make a crossover battle, you have to examine the abilities of each character in order to be accurate in your conclusion.
 I always analyse everything about each character.

 Eg. At first glance Luke Skywalker is no match for the Hulk.
 Taken at face value, the Hulk would flatten him.
 However, when you analyse them more closely, you will remember that size means nothing to the Force, which would allow Luke to lift the Hulk off the ground and throw him away.
 As the Hulk only has strength, he would be helpless once Luke levitates him.